boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

 #### questions/remarks by Fotis

- * supporting alternative module naming schemes
+ * supporting alternative module naming schemes (see [framework#173](https://github.com/hpcugent/easybuild-framework/issues/173))
   * basically just provide multiple alternative views on the existing modules - let's escape from the "one size show" concept
    * flat (cray optimal) or hierarchical (lmod optimal), all can be valid
    * hierarchical can be top-down (compiler->libraries->apps) or vice versa (software on top, that is what the users care about)
  * setting up mirrors for sources
   * initial mirror prototype already in development/use at Uni.Lu; ~36GBs of software (open source & closed)
   * The split between redistributable and non-, is unavoidable for a public service; zsync could help with either
-  * `--try-amend` source URL should be supported via EasyBuild configuration file
+  * `--try-amend` source URL should be supported via EasyBuild configuration file (see [framework#462](https://github.com/hpcugent/easybuild-framework/issues/462))
    * **currently already supported via `EASYBUILD_TRY_AMEND` env var**
  * Trilinos and other such multi-dep libs, should be in bold on slide with supported software
  * can `build_in_install_dir` be specified in easyconfig file?
-It might reduce needs for easyblocks in bioinfo packages
+It might reduce needs for easyblocks in bioinfo packages (see [framework#539](https://github.com/hpcugent/easybuild-framework/issues/539))
  * `ictce/3.2.2.u3` toolchain sources are no longer available, so use other toolchain in examples (WRF)
   * also there are bugs in icc/11.1.07* & flexlm, which are time-consuming to debug (EB processes *are* affected)
- * chroot/jail into installation prefix, as a proper containment solution when building software:
+ * chroot/jail into installation prefix, as a proper containment solution when building software: (see [framework#540](https://github.com/hpcugent/easybuild-framework/issues/540))
   * it makes it much safer to build 1000s of packages coming from pkgsrc (at least, at build time!)
   * it will allow to catch osdependencies that now escape unnoticed
   * it seems to be the correct thing to do also in relation to hashdist